Install an SSL certificate on your Gitlab server

 You should see a lock on the URL once your webpage has been refreshed.
 You are secure if that is the case.

-I appreciate you reading this article and have secure communication.
+I appreciate you reading this article and having secure communication.

 Make a Comment